isiddharthsingh/Tinder-Automation-Bot/README.md

 If you are stuck at Login page then just close everything and restart.
 Tinder Adds randomness to its Login Pages which may create problem sometimes.

+This will also count the no. of Right and Left Swipes.

 At the end of the script type your username and password Enjoy!!